AZ-204 Developer Associate: Architecting Powerful Compute Solutions on Azure

 SSL Certificates

-• general settings allows for force https only
+• general settings allow for forcing HTTPS only

-• application settings overrides the defined properties in the application file
+• application settings override the defined properties in the application file

 Authentication